 Go For Budget Trips

 This is a universal fact.
 You do a budget trip, you save money.
 But to understand it well, I’ll tell you about something that a 70-year old retired colonel, from Indian Army, who himself was a traveller now.
 He said, “you can either spend more and travel less, or spend less and travel more”.
 And it is as simple as that.
-If traveling is an everyday business, you afford a five star hotel to stay, or an expensive sushi restaurant to eat.
+If travelling is an everyday business, you afford a five-star hotel to stay, or an expensive sushi restaurant to eat.

 Volunteering is the best way to explore the world.
 I know people who’ve travelled across the world volunteering.
 Teach English overseas (very common in countries like Thailand & Vietnam) if you can.
 You don’t have to be a native English speaker for that.
-If your academics has taught you in English, you’re good to go.
-Then there are other prospects like Workawaying which saves serious money and open all new possibilities of travelling.
+If your academics have taught you in English, you’re good to go.
+Then there are other options like using Workaway which saves serious money and open all new possibilities of travelling.